bavafa/nyc_airbnb/README.md

 # nyc_airbnb
+Predicting the optimum price for an Airbnb property based on location and time in New York city.

 This project is created to predict the competitive price at which an Airbnb host should list their New York property.
 It contains three files: a Jupyter notebook for exploratory analysis on the data named “Airbnb_EDA”, a Jupyter notebook to carry out predictive modeling to estimate price for a listing named “AirBnb_Pricing_Predictive_Model_Final”, and a final report on the findings from the analysis and modeling named “AirBnb_NewYork_Price_Listing_Prediction_Report”.